 Don’t wash your blueberries until you are ready to eat them.
 Washing makes them more prone to spoiling.
 If you would like to wash them in batches, we recommend filling a large bowl with water and adding some vinegar.
 Swish the blueberries around in the diluted vinegar water, then drain and rinse with water.

 Freeze your blueberries: It is better to freeze blueberries without washing them so they do not get icy (or make sure to let them completely dry if you want to wash them).
-Just pour them into a ziplock bag and place in the freezer.
+Just pour them into a Ziploc bag and place in the freezer.
 Blueberries can keep for months in the freezer!

 We’ve got tons more outdoor activities to do with your family this summer!
 Did we forget one of your favorite blueberry farms?
 Please comment below so we make sure to add it.
 Did you visit one of these farms?
 We’d love to see your pictures!
 Tag us on Instagram with #sharekidlist.